aragon/client/docs/ARCHITECTURE.md

 ## Starting frontend development

-Refer to the [frontend development setup](./FRONTEND_SETUP.md) to set up everything you need to start local development on the Client or an app in `aragon-app`!
+Refer to the [frontend development setup](./FRONTEND_SETUP.md) to set up everything you need to start local development on the Client or an app in [`aragon/aragon-apps`](https://github.com/aragon/aragon-apps)!

 ## Your own Aragon app